15 December 2011 by Rob

 Entry for Competition operated by Globelink International Travel Insurance Consultants

-After travelling along the Trans-Siberian railway for three weeks already our next destination was Irkutsk in Russia, home to the deepest lake in the world.
+After having the Trans-Siberian railway trip for three weeks already our next destination was Irkutsk in Russia, home to the deepest lake in the world.

 Here we wanted to get to Lake Baikal where we would be spending a week in the wilderness.
 We wanted to get to a village on the shore of the Lake called Bolshie Koty.
 This village was surrounded by thick forest had no road connections, its only contact with the outside world was by boat, which came daily from Irkutsk.
 Once there we immediately set off out of the village on the footpath that followed the shore.
 We came across an area suitable for camping to set up our tents, with the idea we would walk further the next day.
 There was a group of Siberian students nearby, and it didn't take long before they came over and invited us up for dinner.